Published in Digital Commerce 360 by Internet Retailer May 28, 2018

 Conclusions

-A PWA is a powerful new solution to poor performance that retailers should be researching and considering, in direct proportion to their awareness that having a poor (and static) mobile traffic conversion rate is not sustainable in the face of every-increasing mobile traffic numbers.
+A PWA is a powerful new solution to poor performance.
+Retailers should be researching and considering them, in direct proportion to their awareness that having a poor (and static) mobile traffic conversion rate is not sustainable in the face of ever-increasing mobile traffic numbers.

-I should probably note here that PWAs are not just for mobile and can improve desktop site performance too.
-But, for retailers, mobile is where the pain point is and, as such, where PWAs have the most potential to move the bar.
+I should probably note here that PWAs are not just for mobile.
+They can improve desktop site performance too.
+But, for retailers, mobile is where the pain point is.
+As such, that is where PWAs have the most potential to move the bar.

-For mobile shoppers, there is nothing but upside, as they will still browse at retail websites.
-When they do, they will experience nearly instantaneous page-loads and have the ability to “download” or pin an icon to their device home screen, like an app.
+For mobile shoppers, It’s solely an upside.
+As they will still browse retail websites.
+When they do, they will experience nearly instantaneous page loads.
+Not to mention, have the ability to “download” or pin an icon to their device’s home screen, like an app.
 If they choose to, they can receive special web-served offers that pop-up on their smartphone, just like native in-app push notifications.
 But, importantly, they never had to go to an app store and download a native app to their phone.

-For merchants with repeat buyers and a dedicated customer base, PWAs offer a powerful new way to deliver a browser-based mobile experience that offers the speed of an app, and will boost their Google SEO page rank.
+For merchants with repeat buyers and a dedicated customer base, PWAs offer a powerful new way to deliver a browser-based mobile experience.
+One that offers the speed of an app and will boost their Google SEO page rank.
 Even if a plan to build and launch a native app is in place, it’s time to think about treating mobile browser traffic as unique and worthy of an experience that can finally move the needle and improve long-stagnant conversion rates.

 __________________

-To learn more about PWAs and/or to discuss how a PWA can help you increase mobile page-load times and lift mobile conversions, please reach out to Wilson Kerr via wilson@unboundcommerce.com or click here.
+To learn more about PWAs and/or to discuss how progressive web apps can help you increase mobile page-load times and lift mobile conversions, please reach out to Wilson Kerr via [email protected] or click here.